hydephp/develop/quick-start.md

 php hyde build
 ```

 **Your site is then stored in the `_site` directory.**

-## Managing assets
+### Managing assets

 Hyde comes bundled with a precompiled and minified `app.css` containing all the Tailwind you need for the default views meaning that you don't even need to use NPM.
 However, Hyde is already configured to use Laravel Mix to compile your assets if you feel like there's a need to.
-See more in the [Managing Assets](managing-assets.html) page.
+See more on the [Managing Assets](managing-assets.html) page.

-## Deploying your site
+### Deploying your site

 You are now ready to show your site to the world!